-Last year I wrote about taking the AncestryDNA test in the hope of learning more about my family, particularly my father’s side, which I knew very little about as he left my mother and I when I was an infant.
-I started looking for him in earnest in 1984 when I was just 14 years old, living in Albuquerque, New Mexico.
+Last year I wrote about taking the AncestryDNA test in the hope of learning more about my family, particularly my father’s side, which I knew very little about because he left my mother and I when I was an infant.
+I started looking for him in earnest in 1980 when I was just 14 years old, living in Albuquerque, New Mexico.

-In those days there were no internet searches and digital records, there was just a kid hunched over a yellow rotary dial phone calling ‘Information’ after school, and hoping each operator I spoke with would magically supply me with the right phone number to find my dad, or anyone who knew where he could be.
+Of course, in 1980 there were no internet searches or digital records.
+There was just me, hunched over a yellow rotary dial phone calling ‘Information’ after school, hoping each operator I spoke with would magically supply me with the right phone number to find my dad, or anyone who knew where he could be.
 I detail more about this search here, and followed up after my DNA results came back with this post.

-In the end it took me nearly 15 years to find him and by then I was in my late 20s, living across the world in Australia, married and with my own little child.
-It took an Australian neighbor’s daughter-in-law, who had been seconded to Interpol, and a detective in Seattle to finally crack the mystery of my missing biological father.
+In the end, it took nearly 15 years to find him and by then I was in my late 20s living across the world in Australia, married and with my own little child.
+It took an Australian neighbor’s daughter-in-law, an Australian federal policewoman seconded to Interpol, and a detective in Seattle, to finally crack the mystery of my missing biological father.

-In one fateful night I went from being the oldest of two kids – the other being my sister from my mother’s second marriage – to the oldest of seven.
-These five new siblings of mine (three brothers and two sisters), from three different women, ranged in age from a baby through to a 24 year old college graduate.
-And unfortunately for all of them, my father had barely contributed financially or otherwise, except for dropping in now again to see them in their respective homes.
-The youngest brother was Tristan, and he was just a toddler living with his French mother, Nicole, in Seattle.
+In one fateful night I went from being the oldest of two kids — the other being my sister from my mother’s second marriage — to the oldest of seven.
+These five new siblings of mine (three brothers and two sisters), from three different women, ranged in age from a baby through to a 24-year-old college graduate.

 He seemed strangely paralyzed by the smallest things.
 His car had been parked on the street for months because he had lost the key.
 So I Googled that and by the end of the day we had a new key.
 His car’s windscreen was cracked, so we got that fixed over lunchtime.
 His laptop was kaput so I gave him mine.